-Most truck buyers are OEM brand loyal, and will start their search with the local dealership.
+Some business buyers are OEM brand loyal, and will automatically start their search with their local dealership.
 Many OEMs have special commercial programs that can offer you support and enhance your customers' satisfaction.
-They can encourage you to stock more vehicles, and ensure you offer commercial parts and service in your facilities.
+They can encourage you to stock the right vehicles, and ensure you offer commercial parts and service in your facilities.